 Consider hiring a professional to create a logo and brand for your organization.
-If you are using WordPress, your developer may offer a package that includes branding and web design.
+If you’re using WordPress, your developer may offer a package that includes branding and web design.

 Typography: Websites tend to have a lot of words.
-The fewer words you use the better, but you will need words to tell your story.
+The fewer words you use the better, but you’ll need words to tell your story.

 Colors: Colors are so important.
-They affect how you feel.
-They invoke a mood.
+They affect how you feel, and they invoke a mood.
 Choose a color palette for your website that reflects your brand and how you want people to feel.

 Blue and green are cool, calming colors that work great for outdoorsy, environmental nonprofits.
 Primary colors evoke childhood and optimism.
 A neutral palette of browns or grays, and just a touch of an accent color like yellow or orange, suggests a serious issue.

-Start with your logo’s main color, and build out a color palette that includes a light and dark color, as well as an accent color.
-Platforms like Squarespace can take the main color in your logo and give you some attractive palates to choose from.
+Start with your logo’s main color, and build out a color palette that includes a light and dark color and also an accent color.
+Platforms like Squarespace can take the main color in your logo and give you some attractive palettes to choose from.
 Canva can also suggest beautiful palettes that work with your main color.

 But photos can pose a lot of challenges when building a nonprofit website.

-Using photos of your programs and your participants is a wonderful way to tell your story, but will your participants want to be identified as a recipient of services?
-Most likely some will and some won’t.
+Using photos of your programs and participants is a wonderful way to tell your story, but will your participants want to be identified as a recipient of services?
+Some will and some won’t.
 You just have to ask.
-But for some organizations, such as those that work with children in foster care, women fleeing abusive partners, or those serving undocumented immigrants, the issue is just too sensitive.
+But for some organizations, such as those that work with children in foster care, women fleeing abusive partners, or those serving undocumented immigrants, the issue is too sensitive.
 Be sure to ask and get written permission before you use photos of program participants on your website.